-The Council has long term borrowing of £591.7m all sourced from the Government owned Public Works Loan Board.
+The council has long term borrowing of £641.6m sourced from the Government owned Public Works Loan Board.
+It also has an interest free loan from the GLA, known as the Housing Zone Loan, with an outstanding balance of £9.6m.

-It should also be noted that the Council holds long-term creditors of £90.7m which relate to arrangements for service concessions (finance leases or PFI), most of which is paid for by PFI grants received from central government.
+It should also be noted that the council holds long-term creditors of £86.1m which relate to arrangements for service concessions (finance leases or PFI), most of which is paid for by PFI grants received from central government.